GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 To open an existing project in OpenRefine, click  `Open Project`  from the main OpenRefine screen (in the left-hand menu).
 When you click this, you will see a list of the existing projects and can click on a project's name to open it.

-### The sample dataset

-The data in this workshop open data published by QLD Transport & Main Roads and downloaed from the Queensland Government's [open data portal](https://data.qld.gov.au).
-The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.

-The data used in this lesson is a smaller four-year subset and has had changes made for training purposes.